zgfpeter/magic-touch/README.md

-A website for a handyman / painting business
+A website for a construction company.
+Build with next js